ruralocity/odf_recreation/README.md

   deferred until updated data are available
 - Create setup script and instructions to make it easier for others to collaborate on this project
+- Replace filtering UI with client-side code instead of server-rendered

 [odf-data-source]: https://data.oregon.gov/Recreation/ODF-Recreational-Opportunities/ufw2-6prx